This is generally overlooked by most people and there is under-appreciation of the problem.

-- Exercise programs have been conducted to rehabilitate muscle pump and improve the symptoms of CVI.
+- Exercise programs have been conducted to rehabilitate the muscle pump and improve the symptoms of CVI.

 - A study in patients with CEAP grade 4 – 6 disease underwent programs of physical training to improve muscle strength.
-Venous hemodynamics were assessed by colour doppler and air plethysmography and muscle strength assessed by dynamometer.
-After 6 months the calf muscle strength was normalised but there was no change in the venous reflux.
+Venous hemodynamics were assessed by color Doppler and air plethysmography and muscle strength assessed by a dynamometer.
+After 6 months the calf muscle strength was normalized but there was no change in the venous reflux.